These functions update the relative or absolute tolerance values only for the custom tolerance configuration.

 the default tolerance value to use for compartments not listed in

-is a new, numeric value to use forrtol
+name/valuepairs, wherenamereferences a model compartment andvalueis a new, numeric value to use forrtoloratol.

 Details